Sauna or Sauna Blanket After Eating

 How Long Should I Wait After Eating?

-If it's been a long time since you last ate, your sauna session could also cause you to feel dizzy or lightheaded.
-This is especially true for those who are new to the sauna and are still adjusting to the high temperatures.
+Going in on a completely empty stomach can be just as uncomfortable as going in full.
+If it has been a long time since you last ate, a session can leave you feeling dizzy or lightheaded — especially if you are new to the sauna and still adjusting to the heat.

 What to Eat Before and After Using the Sauna

-About 1.5 to 2 hours before you use the sauna, have a light meal to tide yourself over and ensure you don't get lightheaded while you sweat.
-Simple meals like fruit and yogurt, oatmeal, or rice cakes with nut butter could all be good choices.
+About 1.5 to 2 hours before, have a light meal so you do not get lightheaded while you sweat.
+Fruit and yogurt, oatmeal, or rice cakes with nut butter are all good options.
+If you are training before or after your session, a little carbohydrate gives you steady energy.

 What to Drink After Infrared Sauna Use?